-The following tutorials provide working examples and detailed instructions for creating enterprise applications for the Java EE 8 platform.
+The following tutorials provide working examples and detailed instructions for creating enterprise applications for the Jakarta EE platform.

-- Your First Cup: An Introduction to the Java EE Platform (https://javaee.github.io/firstcup/).
-For beginning Java EE programmers, this short tutorial explains the entire process for developing a simple enterprise application.
-The sample application is a web application that consists of a component that is based on the Enterprise JavaBeans specification, a JAX-RS web service, and a JavaServer Faces component for the web front end. - The Java EE 8 Tutorial (https://javaee.github.io/tutorial/).
-This comprehensive tutorial explains how to use Java EE 8 platform technologies and APIs to develop Java EE applications.
+- Your First Cup: An Introduction to the Jakarta EE Platform.
+For beginning Jakarta EE programmers, this short tutorial explains the entire process for developing a simple enterprise application.
+The sample application is a web application that consists of a component that is based on the Enterprise JavaBeans specification, a JAX-RS web service, and a JavaServer Faces component for the web front end. - The Jakarta EE Tutorial.
+This comprehensive tutorial explains how to use Jakarta EE platform technologies and APIs to develop Jakarta EE applications.